Gabmeister05/Demo/README.md

 Reverse Skip: within a song for milliseconds or seconds (it depends on the individual)

-Fast Forward: will speed up the song twice than initially forwards
+Fast Forward: will speed up the song *twice than initially forwards (it depends on the individual)

-Fast Backward: will speed up the song twice than initially backwards
+Fast Backward: will speed up the song *twice than initially backwards (it depends on the individual)

 Loop Single SOng Once: parameter = 1